Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Skew surge time series

 To evaluate the performance of our methods, each dataset is divided into two subsets.
 The marginal and joint dependence structures are learnt on the training set, comprising the most recent observations, while the model performances are evaluated on the test set, consisting of the earliest observations.
 The training and test sets are divided on December 31, 1999, for Port Tudy, in 2010 for Concarneau, and in 2014 for Le Crouesty, ensuring similar sizes across the sets.

-In practice, the marginal observations at the output station are unknown; thus, an observation is considered extreme if at least one of the values from the two input stations exceeds a large threshold.
-To reduce computational costs and because we focus on extremes, we discard measurements where both $X_B$ and $X_N$ fall below their empirical medians.
-Additionally, for convenience, we shift the origin so that the componentwise mininum value of the selected measurements is zero (see Section~\ref{sec:preprocess} in the Appendix for details).
-These operations on the training set yield the observations displayed in Figure~\ref{fig:scatterplot}.
+{ To reduce computational costs and because our focus is on extremes, we discard measurements $(X_B, X_N, Y)$ where both $X_B$ and $X_N$ fall below their empirical medians.
+This is consistent with our definition of an extreme in this paper: an observation is considered extreme if at least one of the values from the two input stations exceeds a large threshold (see Section~\ref{sec:marg_model}), since the marginal observations at the output station are unknown in practice and since our goal is to reconstruct its extreme time series prior to systematic measurements.
+This pre-processing step also aims to improve the marginal EGP fit, which benefits from a more homogeneous dataset.
+Additionally, for convenience, we shift the origin so that the component-wise minimum value of the selected measurements is zero (see Section~\ref{sec:preprocess} in the Appendix for details).
+The data obtained after this initial thresholding and shifting are considered our “working dataset" (denoted as $\mathcal{D}_n$ in Section~\ref{sec:methods}).
+These operations on the training set yield the observations displayed in Figure~\ref{fig:scatterplot}. }

+{ Section~\ref{sec:stationary} of the Appendix provides evidence that the time series become stationary once a linear temporal trend is removed.
+Therefore, this trend is systematically removed when fitting the model but added back for the visualization of the results.}